VMTL/AutoTestsProject/README.md

 # Java Spring Boot CRUD with test automation

-This is a sample spring boot CRUD application with API tests
+This is a sample of a spring boot CRUD application based on REST and SOAP web-services

 ## Tools: